 Certificate of Achievement in POST Certified Basic Police Academy

 This certificate prepares students for entry-level employment in the field of law enforcement.
-Students completing this certificate will acquire basic skills and training in firearms, emergency driving, chemical agents, officer survival, community policing, patrol procedures, investigations, traffic enforcement, cultural awareness, and criminal law.
+Students completing this certificate will acquire basic skills and training including but not limited to; firearms, vehicle operations, chemical agents, officer survival, arrest and control, community policing, patrol procedures, investigations, traffic enforcement, cultural awareness, and criminal law.

-- Demonstrate an understanding of the material in each of 43 separate learning domains.
+- Demonstrate an understanding of the material in each of 41 learning domains.

-- Demonstrate competency in combat shooting principles and tactics using a handgun, shotgun and tactical rifle.
+- Demonstrate competency in combat shooting principles and tactics using a handgun, and shotgun.

 - Demonstrate the ability to handle simulated calls for police services.